 Interesting fact: During an El Niño cycle in which food diminished for two years, some were found to decrease their length by as much as 20%.
 When food supply returned to normal, iguana size followed suit.
 It is speculated that the bones of the iguana actually shorten as shrinkage of connective tissue could only account for a 10% change in length.

-The marine reptile has a highly aggressive nature and use their extremely sharp teeth to harm another.
-Fights sometime occur during the breeding season but are generally harmless; they will bob their heads as a threat and if the other suitor responds, both will thrust their heads together until one backs away
+The marine reptile has a highly aggressive nature and uses their extremely sharp teeth to harm another.
+Fights sometimes occur during the breeding season but are generally harmless; they will bob their heads as a threat and if the other suitor responds, both will thrust their heads together until one backs away.

 Endangered Species List